Federaffo/CLI_NoteTaker/README.md

 # CLI_NoteTaker
-A simple note taker for linux
+A very simple bash script for taking and organizing simple text notes.